Read time: 9 minutes

 Last Say

-So, there you have it.
-These are our top ways to try and fix the PS4 White Light of Death issue.
+These are our top ways to fix the PS4 White Light of Death issue.
 We hope one of these methods works for you and your console!
 If not, don’t worry – we’ve still got an ultimate troubleshooter for the recovery of your important data.
-Be sure to try it out before giving up on your PS4 altogether.
+Make sure that you use Kernel Windows Data Recovery solution for once before giving up on your PS4 altogether.
+It will help you recover your data even if there’s problem with your device.

 Windows Recovery Banner